murilloeng/Galileo-GUI/README.md

 ## Windows

-Double-click on gui.exe and have fun :smiley:!
+Double-click on Galileo.exe and have fun :smiley:!

+If you are prompted that MSVC is not installed, run the **vc_redist.x64.exe** file to install it.

 ### Linux